fjzll/CIV-WebTech-Portfolio/README.md

 | mint   | 180, 248, 200 | #B4F8C8 |
 | blue   | 160, 231, 229 | #A0E7E5 |
 | pink   | 255, 174, 188 | #FFAEBC |

+## Components
+- Sticky header with Navigation on Right
+- Horizontal and vertical cards for phases
+- Footer